Conquer Your Business Cash Flow in Four Steps Right Now

 ACH activity – What payments are automatically pulled from the business checking account, how often do they occur?
-Is the amount roughly the same every time or does it fluctuate on some basis?
+Is the amount roughly the same every time or does it fluctuate?

 Payroll activity – How much is payroll normally?
 Does it change frequently?
 How often does it occur?
 When are payroll taxes paid?

 Accounts payable – How frequently are checks written?
-Is there an average amount we normally pay out for each A/P cycle?
+Is there an average amount you normally pay out for each A/P cycle?